TobbeTripitaka/telemetry_setup/INSTALLATION_GUIDE.md

 - Email is sent
 - System powers down at the end (if not blocked by other services)

-### Step 11 – Scheduling (optional)

-To run once per day at 10:00:

-sudo crontab -e
-Add:

-0 10 * * * /usr/bin/systemctl start tele1.service

 ---

-## 8. Migration from TELE1 v2.0
+## 8. Migration from TELE1 v0.2.0

-If you already have TELE1 v2.0 installed, follow this section.
+If you already have TELE1 v0.2.0 installed, follow this section.

 ### 8.1 Backup existing installation